mokarakaya/machine-learning-and-python-notes/python/006-practice.md

 # Pyc files
 - These are created by the Python interpreter when a .py file is imported, and they contain the "compiled bytecode" of the imported module/program, the idea being that the "translation" from source code to bytecode (which only needs to be done once) can be skipped on subsequent imports if the .pyc is newer than the corresponding .py file, thus speeding startup a little.
 But it's still interpreted.
+- The default implementation of the Python programming language is CPython which is written in the C programming language.
+CPython compiles the python source code into the bytecode, and this bytecode is then executed by the CPython virtual machine.

 # Memory Management
 - Memory management in Python is handled by the Python Memory Manager.
 The memory allocated by the manager is in form of a private heap space dedicated for Python.
 All Python objects are stored in this heap and being private, it is inaccessible to the programmer.
 Additionally, Python has an in-built garbage collection to recycle the unused memory for the private heap space.